geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 - Remove "BurgerMenu" entry from "desktop" section.

-#### Updating contexts to use Sidebar Menu
+#### Using Sidebar Menu in new contexts

-Contents of your `pluginsConfig.json` need to be reviewed to allow usage of new "SidebarMenu" in contexts.
+Contents of your `pluginsConfig.json` need to be reviewed to allow usage of new "SidebarMenu" in new contexts.
+Existing contexts need to be updated separately, please refer to the next chapter for instructions.

-- Find "BurgerMenu" plugin confuguration in `pluginsConfig.json` and remove `"hidden": true` line from it:
+- Find "BurgerMenu" plugin configuration in `pluginsConfig.json` and remove `"hidden": true` line from it:

 ```json
     {